Umami Pot

 Instructions

 • Heat water and sugar in a pot.
-Once the sugar is completely dissolved in the water, turn off the heat and let it cool.
+Once the sugar has completely dissolved, remove the pot from the heat and let it cool.

 • Grate only the yuzu zest, being careful not to include the white pith.
-After grating the required amount of zest, cut the yuzu in half and squeeze out its juice.
+After grating the required amount of zest, cut the yuzu in half and squeeze the juice into a small bowl.

-• Mix the sugar-water solution with the yuzu juice and grated yuzu zest in a sheet pan or similarly wide container.
-Then, place the pan in the freezer and let it chill for 90 minutes.
+• Combine the sugar-water mixture with the yuzu juice and grated zest in a shallow container, such as a sheet pan.
+Place the container in the freezer and let it chill for about 90 minutes.

-• Take the pan out of the freezer and crush the mixture with a fork or spoon until it becomes smooth.
+• Take the container out of the freezer and scrape the mixture with a fork or spoon until it becomes slushy.
 Return it to the freezer and let it chill for about 30 minutes.
 Repeat this process a total of three times.

-• Serve the mixture in cups and top each with mint leaves to taste.
+• Serve the mixture in cups and top with mint leaves, if desired.

 Notes